alirezaabbaszadeh/Account-Seller-Bot/README.md

 - Admin approves purchases and credentials are sent to the buyer.
 - Buyers can obtain a current authenticator code with `/code <product_id>`.
 - Admin can list and manage buyers.
-- Admin can edit product fields (including the name) with `/editproduct` or from the admin menu using inline buttons, and resend credentials with `/resend`.
+- Admin can edit product fields (including the name) with `/editproduct` or from the admin menu using inline buttons, and resend credentials via `/resend` or the "Resend credentials" button in the admin menu.
 - Admin can remove a product with `/deleteproduct <id>`.
 - Admin can list pending purchases with `/pending` and reject them with `/reject`.
 - Stats for each product available via `/stats`.